A Timeline of the Ashley Madison Hack

 Aug 28: CEO of Avid Life Media Noel Biderman Resigns

-Ten days after the initial data dump and 8 days after his emails were leaked due to the Ashley Madison hack, CEO of Avid Life Media Noel Biderman steps down.
-In a statement, he notes that his resignation is for the best interest of the company and it allows them to support the members and dedicated employees.
+Ten days after the initial data dump and 8 days after his emails were leaked due to the Ashley Madison hack, the CEO of Avid Life Media Noel Biderman stepped down.
+In a statement, he notes that his resignation is in the best interest of the company and it allows them to support the members and dedicated employees.

 Aug 31: Avid Life Media Releases Statement, Claims Site Membership still Growing